Danny Dark

 Danny Dark (December 19, 1938 – June 13, 2004) was an American voice-over artist.
-For nearly four decades, he embedded pop culture with memorable lines in advertisements for Budweiser ("This Bud's for you"), Raid Ant & Roach Killer ("Raid - Kills Bugs Dead"), StarKist tuna ("Sorry, Charlie") and Parkay ("Parkay Margarine from Kraft.
+For nearly four decades, he narrated memorable lines in advertisements for Budweiser ("This Bud's for you"), Raid Ant & Roach Killer ("Raid - Kills Bugs Dead"), StarKist tuna ("Sorry, Charlie") and Parkay ("Parkay Margarine from Kraft.
 The flavor says 'butter'.").
 The trade paper Radio & Records said, "Dark's distinctive voice has been heard in more award-winning commercials than any announcer in broadcast history."
-He is known for voicing Superman in Super Friends.
+Dark is also well remembered for voicing Superman in the various incarnations of the Super Friends animated series (1973–1985).

 Biography

 Early life and career

 Dark was born Daniel Melville Croskery in Oklahoma City, Oklahoma, but his family moved to Tulsa, shortly after.
 He attended Tulsa Central High School, where he studied under a well-known teacher of future performers, Isabelle Ronan.
 He started in Missouri as a radio D.J. in the late 1950s, while studying at Drury University.
 He quickly advanced to stations in Cleveland, Miami, New Orleans, St. Louis, finally landing a 1963-66 stint as the evening DJ for KLAC in Los Angeles.